However, it is common to experience some light spotting that’s dark brown or light pink during early pregnancy.

 Cervical changes: Spotting can occur shortly after you get pregnant due to cervical changes, and particularly after having sexual intercourse.
 As long as no infection is present, there’s no need to be concerned about this.

 Other causes: Heavier bleeding that more closely resembles a period during the first trimester of pregnancy can indicate something more serious, including:

 - Ectopic pregnancy

 - Subchorionic hemorrhage, also known as subchorionic hematoma (bleeding between the placenta and the wall of the uterus)

-- Gestational trophoblast disease (GTD), a rare group of tumors that arise from the cells that normally develop into the placenta
+- Gestational trophoblast disease (GTD), a rare group of tumors that grow from the cells that normally develop into the placenta

 These are all medical emergencies, and it’s important to see a health care professional immediately.
 They are often accompanied by symptoms other than bleeding, including: